 [19] The planning authority is required to consider the Commission's report before making a final decision on the EIA determination but it is not obliged to accept the Commission's recommendation.
 The timing of publication of the report will be a matter for the planning authority.

 Complaints

-[20] Details of the Commission's complaints system are provided on its website www.pacni.gov.uk and on a leaflet which is available on request.
+[20] Details of the Commission's complaints system are provided on its website www.pacni.gov.uk.

 Appendix 1

 DATA PROTECTION AND FREEDOM OF INFORMATION